thibMC/LagoPObs/README.md

 # Installation

-The software is bundled in executables (windows, linux and mac os ?) that requires no dependencies.
+The software is available as executables (windows, linux and mac os ?) that requires no dependencies.

 However, if you want to execute the python code, you would need to install these libraries: